microsoftgraph/microsoft-graph-docs/concepts/quick_start_faq.md

 This section answers questions related to coding, building, or running quick start samples built with web technology.

 ### How do I know if my local computer supports a local web server?
 The quick start samples based on web technology provide the logic necessary to start and host a local web server.
-For example, the php sample based on the php 5.4.0+ runtime includes a [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) that you will use for development.
+For example, the PHP sample based on the PHP 5.4.0+ runtime includes a [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) that you will use for development.
 It is not intended to be used in a production environment.

-If you have downloaded the Node.js sample, read this [Node.js getting started guide](https://nodejs.org/en/docs/guides/getting-started-guide/) to learn about starting the Node web server.
+If you have downloaded the Node.js sample, read the [Node.js getting started guide](https://nodejs.org/en/docs/guides/getting-started-guide/) to learn about starting the Node web server.

-For the ASP.NET sample, Visual Studio 2015 and newer versions include a development web server that starts automatically when you run the sample.
+For the ASP.NET sample, Visual Studio 2015 and later versions include a development web server that starts automatically when you run the sample.
 You don't need to configure the sample project to use the web server.

 The Ruby connect sample [readme](https://github.com/microsoftgraph/ruby-connect-rest-sample/blob/master/README.md) provides the instructions you need to start a local Ruby web server.